avaneev/prvhash/README.md

 be made.
 The author makes no cryptographic claims about PRVHASH-based constructs.

+PRVHASH core hash function can be used as a PRNG with an arbitrarily-chosen (practically unlimited) period, depending on the number of hashwords in the system.

-Please see the `prvhash64.h` file for the details of the implementation (the `prvhash.h`, `prvhash4.h`, `prvhash42.h` are outdated versions).
+Please see the `prvhash64.h` file for the details of the basic hash function implementation (the `prvhash.h`, `prvhash4.h`, `prvhash42.h` are outdated versions).
 Note that `64` refers to core hash function's variable size.

 The default `prvhash64.h`-based 64-bit hash of the string `The cat is out of the bag` is `ecdcccb4f86e3569`.